HathorNetwork/hathor-wallet/QA.md

 2. Go to 'Custom Tokens', then 'Register token'
 1. Enter the following string: (or any other token from the Explorer for your network)<br/>
     `[Hiding Token Test:HIDET:009f4365268aa3083c3bbdabae377fbbf720604e132b58602f6572cf45af8bd5:43f57655]`
-1. Go back to the Main screen and check the the token `HIDET` is now available on the token bar to the left.
+1. Go back to the Main screen and check that the token `HIDET` is now available on the token bar to the left.
 1. Navigate to 'Settings', on the option `Hide zero-balance tokens`, and select `Change`.
 1. Confirm that you want to hide zero-balance tokens.
 1. Navigate back to the tokens screen and check that the token `HIDET` is no longer on the token bar to the left.